maciejjedrzejczyk/uoltz/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

 ## Acknowledgments

 - [signal-cli](https://github.com/AsamK/signal-cli) for providing the command-line interface to Signal
 - [LMStudio](https://lmstudio.ai/) for the local LLM hosting
 - All contributors and users of this bot

----

-Feel free to customize this documentation to match your specific implementation and preferences.
-The above template provides a comprehensive starting point that covers all the major aspects of your Signal bot.